Articles on: Adjusting your Shirt

 😎 You wear your shirt untucked with a thick belt

-📏 You like an extra-slim look
+📏 You prefer an extra-slim fit

 🍑 Wide hips or prominent seat